A Crash of Canons Four Beethoven canons edited for three and four voices in German, English and Italian.

 Arranged for TTBB or SATB Chorus and Piano.

-Commission and Premiere: The Huntington Men’s Chorus.
+The Huntington Men’s Chorus.
 2010.

 Art song composer Richard Hundley’s most performed song, a lovely James Purdy poem set to a beautiful melody.
 The song has been expertly arranged for men’s voices and is truer to the original than even Hundley’s own arrangement for SATB voices.